vyorkin-play/pegjs-trace-issue/README.md

-this is an example repo to reproduce issue
+this is an example repo to reproduce issue, for example, take a look at [arithmetics.js](https://github.com/vyorkin-play/pegjs-trace-issue/blob/master/src/arithmetics.js#L24)

 ### resources